 The entire world laid to waste.
 There are no second chances.

-King Isandor sends his Eagle Knights to investigate a concentration of icefire in the mountains at the border.
-It appears that the neighbouring country Arania wants revenge for a defeat in a war forty years ago, and is using icefire as weapon.
-The evil power source must be eradicated.
+King Isandor sends people to investigate a concentration of icefire in the mountains at the border, but two consecutive patrols both vanish.
+It appears that, after having suffered badly in wars, the neighbouring country Arania is on the offensive, and is using icefire as weapon.
+Their culture is harsh and their barbarism knows no boundaries.

 THE WEATHER STATION stood by the side of the road, a tiny hut, once painted white but now a dust-stained yellow, surrounded by a rolling stubble field that disappeared into the hazy horizon.

 “There you are,” Pashtan said.
 He let the reins rest and the two donkeys came to a halt.
 The cart stopped with its usual creaking and groaning.